 To help you understand the factors that affect your credit score and what you need to do to maintain your credit profile, we have outlined the five major factors that affect your credit score in this post.

 I. Whether you pay your credit card bill on time: One of the key factors which plays a role in determining your credit score is whether you pay your credit card bill on time.
+For instance, if you delay or default on your credit card bill payment, your credit score will suffer.

 II.
-Portion of bill cleared: Whether you pay full credit card bill or only the minimum due: Another factor that determines your credit score is whether you make the full payment of your card, or you pay the minimum due.
+Portion of bill cleared: Whether you pay the full credit card bill or only the minimum due: Another factor that determines your credit score is whether you make the full payment of your card, or you pay the minimum due.
 For instance, if you make the full payment, it reflects positively and therefore, your score stands to improve.
+On the other hand, when you only pay the minimum due, it will reflect negatively on your credit report.

 III.
 Credit utilisation ratio: This is the ratio of the credit you have utilised out of the total credit limit available.
 The larger this ratio, the poorer the score gets.
-For instance, if you have utilised 80 percent of your total credit limit, it shows you have a poor credit record.
+For instance, if you have utilised 80 per cent of your total credit limit, it indicates a poor credit record.
+On the other hand, if you have utilised only 20 per cent, it means your credit record is good.
+The ideal ratio is believed to be under 30 per cent.

 IV.
 Whether there is a credit history: Another factor that plays a role in your credit score is whether you have a credit history or not.
 There are some young salaried persons who do not have a credit history.
 This means the credit score – without any fault of the applicant(s) – is not high.